simurai/one-vibrancy/README.md

 }
 ```

+#### I don't see any transparency!

+Make sure you have macOS's "Reduce transparency" disabled, see [this gif](https://github.com/simurai/one-vibrancy/issues/7#issuecomment-319578317).

 #### The font doesn't look sharp!

 Yes, sub-pixel aliasing is lost when using a transparent background.
 A small price for a cool effect in return. 😉